Tobey-Jinc/3DVis/README.md

 8. To close the application, press the stop button on the getReal3D launcher
 9. To update/remove, with 3DVis selected, click on the “–” icon in the getReal3D launcher to remove.
 Repeat steps 1-6 to reinstall a new version.
 10. When using the controller ensure the mode button is off (can be turned off by pressing the mode button on the controller).

+## DISCLAIMER
+This repository contains assets such as audio, icons and models that were not created by Team Vertex.
+Please see the credits for more information about the licenses of each of these assets.
+If you ever take these assets outside of this program, YOU MUST respect each of the taken assets' license.
+It is strongly recommended that you DO NOT take assets from the repository and instead get them from their original sources.